How does the NDIS work?

 1. Register with the NDIS to have your eligibility assessed

-Alfred Health staff can help you so the NDIA can determine if you are eligible for funding under the scheme.
-(You or your carer will need to give consent for Alfred staff to perform this work.)
+Alfred Health staff can help you so the NDIA can determine if you are eligible for funding under the scheme if an application is required during your inpatient stay.
+(You or your carer will need to give consent for Alfred staff to perform this work).
+You can work with your treating health professional and general practitioner who can provide you with the relevant supporting evidence.

 Visit the NDIS website to to get started.